Query overview in Power BI Desktop

 For more information about available data sources, see Data Sources.
 For information about connecting to data, including examples and steps, see Connect to Data.

 The Transform tab provides access to common data transformation tasks, such as:

 - Splitting columns

 For more information about transforming data, including examples, see Tutorial: Shape and combine data in Power BI Desktop.

-The Add Column tab provides additional tasks associated with adding a column, formatting column data, and adding custom columns.
+The Add Column tab provides more tasks associated with adding a column, formatting column data, and adding custom columns.
 The following image shows the Add Column tab.

 The View tab on the ribbon is used to toggle whether certain panes or windows are displayed.
 It's also used to display the Advanced Editor.
 The following image shows the View tab.

 It's useful to know that many of the tasks available from the ribbon are also available by right-clicking a column, or other data, in the center pane.

 The left pane, or Queries pane, displays the number of active queries and the name of the query.
 When you select a query from the left pane, its data is displayed in the center pane, where you can shape and transform the data to meet your needs.
 The following image shows the left pane with a query.

 The center (Data) pane